Towards Powerful Probes of Neutrino Self-Interactions in Supernovae: Scenarios with Dirac neutrinos

 Here we generalize our results to also cover Dirac neutrinos.
 The simple $\nu$SI Lagrangian for Majorana neutrinos $\mathcal{L}_{\nu\mathrm{SI}} = -1/2 \, g \bar{\nu} \nu \phi$ admits two generalizations for Dirac neutrinos

 with $\nu^c$ the charge conjugate of the neutrino field.
-In the first case, the mediator has lepton number $L_\phi=-2$~\cite{Burgess:1993xh}; whereas in the second case $L_\phi=0$.
+In the first case, the mediator has lepton number $L_\phi=-2$~\cite{Burgess:1993xh}; whereas in the second case, $L_\phi=0$.

-The largest sensitivity of supernova neutrinos to $\nu$SI comes from resonant scalar production.
+The best sensitivity of supernova neutrinos to $\nu$SI comes from resonant scalar production.
 For the model in \cref{eq:nuSI_Lagrangian_Dirac_1}, lepton number conservation enforces this process to happen via $\nu \nu \rightarrow \phi^*$ or $\bar{\nu} \bar{\nu} \rightarrow \phi$.
-For the model in \cref{eq:nuSI_Lagrangian_Dirac_2}, in turn, it must happen via $\nu \bar{\nu} \rightarrow \phi$.
-As mentioned in the preamble of the S.M., angular momentum conservation in the center of mass frame requires the initial particles to have the same helicity.
+For the model in \cref{eq:nuSI_Lagrangian_Dirac_2}, it must happen via $\nu \bar{\nu} \rightarrow \phi$.
+As mentioned in the preamble of S.M., angular momentum conservation in the CM frame requires the initial particles to have the same helicity.
 Since supernova neutrinos are ultrarelativistic and are produced via Standard Model interactions, neutrinos are left-handed and antineutrinos right-handed.
-Thus, for the first model resonant scattering takes place and our results in the resonant regime directly apply up to $\mathcal{O}(1)$ factors in the cross section~\cite{Esteban:2021tub}.
+Thus, for the first model, resonant scattering takes place and our results in the resonant regime directly apply up to $\mathcal{O}(1)$ factors in the cross section~\cite{Esteban:2021tub}.

-For the second model, resonant scattering is only possible if a large population of right-handed neutrinos (and left-handed antineutrinos) gets built up.
+For the second model, resonant scattering is only possible if a large population of right-handed neutrinos (and left-handed antineutrinos) builds up.
 This can happen via non-resonant t- and u-channel scattering, which flip the helicity of the interacting particles~\cite{Esteban:2021tub}.
-We estimate the frequency of these interactions by computing their associated mean free path inside the PNS.
-Neutrinos diffuse inside the PNS over timescales $\sim 1 \, \mathrm{s}$, as discussed in the main text.
+We estimate the frequency of these interactions by computing their associated mean free paths inside the PNS core.
+Neutrinos diffuse inside the core over timescales $\sim 1 \, \mathrm{s}$, as discussed in the main text.
 That is, they travel a total distance $d \sim c \cdot 1 \, \mathrm{s} \sim 3 \times 10^{10} \, \mathrm{cm}$.
 The neutrino number density is $n_\nu \sim 10^{36} \, \mathrm{cm}^{-3}$, corresponding to the thermal equilibrium density with an average energy $\langle E_\nu^\mathrm{core} \rangle \sim 100 \, \mathrm{MeV}$.
 Thus, the ratio between the traveled distance and the non-resonant $\nu$SI mean free path is